SnootyMonkey/Falkland-CMS/index.md

 Falkland CMS can be used to describe relationships among items and can assist in the archiving and preservation of digital items.

+### Who is this for?

+Falkland CMS is for anyone who wants to collect, curate, organize and present the knowledge that exists in the world about a particular topic:

+* bibliographers and librarians
+* digital curators and archivists
+* museum and exhibit curators
+* scholars and professors
+* teachers and students
+* historical organizations
+* collectors, hobbyists and enthusiasts

 ### Why use Falkland CMS?

 Like its inspiration, [Omeka](http://omeka.org/about/), Falkland CMS sits at the intersection between a traditional Web CMS, a Digital Collection Management system, and a Museum Exhibit Management system.
 Unlike Omeka, Falkland CMS is written in Clojure, ClojureScript and CouchDB, and so has a certain elegance and panache.

+Not Omeka in particular, but a lot of the software in this domain is produced by people with rich domain expertise, but untraditional software engineering backgrounds.
+This often equates to mountains of poorly constructed PHP or Perl code that is difficult to use and maintain.

+Falkland CMS is an experiment in going the other direction and having experienced software professionals learn the library science needed to create better software.

 Ideal uses: